Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Introduction

 \section{Introduction}

-With the proliferation of large scale graphs in various domains (such as knowledge representation, social networks, transportation, biology, property graphs, etc.), the need for efficiently extracting information from these graphs becomes increasingly important.
-This often requires the development of methods for effectively distributing both data and computations so as to enable scalability.
-Efforts to address these challenges over the past few years have led to various systems such as MapReduce~\cite{dean-osdi04}, Dryad~\cite{dryad2007}, Spark~\cite{ZahariaXWDADMRV16}, Flink~\cite{CarboneKEMHT15} and more specialized graph systems like Google Pregel~\cite{googlepregel2010}, Giraph~\cite{giraph} and Spark Graphx~\cite{GonzalezXDCFS14}.
+With the rise of large-scale graphs in domains like knowledge representation, social networks, and biology \cite{DBLP:journals/cacm/SakrBVIAAAABBDV21}, efficiently extracting information is crucial.
+This demands scalable methods for distributing data and computations.
+Efforts to address these challenges over the past few years have led to various systems such as MapReduce~\cite{dean-osdi04}, Dryad~\cite{dryad2007}, Spark~\cite{ZahariaXWDADMRV16}, Flink~\cite{CarboneKEMHT15} and more specialized graph systems like Google Pregel~\cite{googlepregel2010}, Giraph~\cite{giraph} and Spark GraphX~\cite{GonzalezXDCFS14}.
 While these systems can handle large amounts of data and allow users to write a broad range of applications, they still require significant programmer expertise.
 The system programming paradigms and its underlying configuration tuning must be highly mastered.
 This includes for example figuring out how to (re)partition data on the cluster, when to broadcast data, in which order to apply operations for reducing data transfers between nodes of the cluster, as well as other platform-specific performance tuning techniques \cite{spark-tuning}.

 To facilitate large-scale graph querying, it is important to relieve users from having to worry about optimization in the distributed setting, so that they can focus only on formulating domain-specific queries in a declarative manner.
 A possible approach is to have an intermediate representation of queries (e.g. an algebra) in which high level queries are translated so that they can be optimized automatically.
 Relational Algebra (RA) is such an intermediate representation that has benefited from decades of research, in particular on algebraic rewriting rules in order to compute efficient query evaluation plans.